As a global whistleblowing service provider, we receive reports from all over the world.

 This option is likely to provide the best caller experience, allowing the caller to report their concern in their own language.

-While the Expolink hotline team includes multilingual operators, a truly multilingual service is difficult to fully resource without external translation support.
+While the Expolink hotline team includes multilingual operators, a truly multilingual service is difficult to fully resource without external translation support or enlisting multiple in-country service providers.

 Intelligent Call Routing + Voice Messaging